Sree Krishna Swami Temple, Thodupuzha: Beliefs

-The origin of the temple is associated with many myths which date backs to the ancient era.
+The origin of the temple is associated with many beliefs which date backs to the ancient era.
 Popular myths has it that once a wandering Brahmin who was on a pilgrimage to the various temples reached here and got a divine vision of Lord Krishna.
 After getting the vision of Krishna, he purified his body in the nearby river (Thodupuzhayar) and offered Nivedyam to the deity by lighting a lamp.
 This was on the day of Chothi in the Malayalam month of Meenam.
 This incident is commonly believed to be the prime reason for the temple's origin.
 Later, the raja of Keezhmalanadu constructed a shrine for the deity and consecrated an idol.
 At present, the famous Chothioottu feast is conducted in the temple which offers food free of cost to the pilgrims who arrives here.
 The temple is now under the administration of board of trustees.

 Poojas

 The morning section includes the 'Usha pooja' followed by the 'Abhishekam'.
 The flower garlands of the previous day are removed every morning.
 'Nilapaduthara' or the holy platform is situated in front of the temple where the saint received the idol of deity.
 The idol is taken out of the sanctum sanctorum on the festival occasions to this platform and is taken back with fully decorated.
 The main offerings to the deity are owl and pigeon.